Published February 11, 202616 min readUpdated Feb 25, 2026

 How Your HSA Debit Card Works

 When you open an HSA, most providers issue an HSA debit card linked directly to your account.
-This card allows you to pay for qualified medical expenses at the point of sale—just swipe at the pharmacy, doctor's office, or vision center, and funds are automatically withdrawn tax-free from your HSA balance.
+Swipe at the pharmacy, doctor's office, or vision center, and funds are automatically withdrawn tax-free from your HSA balance.

-Where to use: Pharmacies, doctor offices, dental clinics, vision centers, and online retailers with HSA-eligible items.
+Where to use: Pharmacies, doctor offices, dental clinics, vision centers, DPC practices, and online retailers with HSA-eligible items.

 Pro tip: Save receipts for all medical expenses.
 You can reimburse yourself years later—there's no deadline for HSA reimbursements.